andrewdolphin/Traccar-Timeline/README.md

+# My fork, adjusted for docker installation only.
+Introduces environment variables for the API URL, username and password, see docker-compose.yml.

 # Traccar-Timeline
 Simple html single page web app for viewing Traccar API GPS data.
 Uses timeline-based interface for device movements including real-time and historical data.